iPhone 8/iPhone Edition: 5 More Features That Could Justify Its $1000+ Price

 Stainless Steel Frame

 A recent video from notable Apple YouTuber EverythingApplePro has stated that the iPhone 8/iPhone Edition would most likely feature a sturdy stainless steel metal frame.
-This would be a departure from the iPhone 7 and iPhone 7 Plus’ aluminum body, and this would most likely result in a stronger frame for the iPhone 8/iPhone Edition.
+This would be a departure from the iPhone 7 and iPhone 7 Plus’ Aluminum body, and this would most likely result in a stronger frame for the iPhone 8/iPhone Edition.
 Apple is no stranger to steel frames, as the tech giant has used them for the iPhone 4S, a device which never really bent out of shape with regular use.

 Ceramic Body